paypal/paypal-android/docs/Card/README.md

 Approve the order using your `CardClient`.

-Call `CardClient#approveOrder` to approve the order, and then handle results:
+Call `cardClient.approveOrder()` to approve the order, and then handle results:

 ```kotlin
 private fun approveMyOrder(cardRequest: CardRequest)